Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section C: Comparing distributions of number of unique citing entities across OA groups
+# Section C: Boxplot of number of unique citing entities across OA groups
 This section extends the comparison of unique citing entities to their respective distributions, as represented by box plots.
 To ensure robust comparisons, we sample 10,000 papers independently from each OA category as per citing entity grouping and year of publication.
 The quartiles of number of unique citing entities are shown together with potential outliers in each OA